-Telecommunications: AT&T, Verizon, Sprint
+Telecommunications: AT&T, Verizon, Sprint, T-Mobile

-Non-discretionary Products: Mattress Firm
+Non-discretionary Products: Mattress Store

 All of these users fit one or several of the characteristics described above.
 Successful centers, create a healthy tenant mix of internet-resistant retailers, fast casual food service operators, service-oriented tenants, and medical uses.
 Additionally, they provide the products and services that cannot be sold on Amazon – and are thus resistant to e-commerce.

 To add value to this sector, companies can improve visibility and signage.
 They can do so by trimming trees and installing monument signage.
 They can also improve the façade, seal and re-stripe the parking lot, repaint the center, improve the lighting, and ultimately attract better tenants and negotiate better lease terms.
 Additionally, if a center is full of non-compatible tenants, overtime, investors can improve the tenant mix to promote more cross-pollination.